Criminal Injuries Overseas: How to claim compensation when you are injured as a result of a criminal act whilst overseas

 Click British embassies abroad to find a English speaking personal injury lawyer in the country where you injury occurred.

 We have written an article describing and providing links to official bodies who can help you with your criminal injury claim in the UK and abroad.

 Click injury overseas to see links to official UK and international criminal compensation bodies

 On this page you have learned how to claim criminal injuries compensation in the country where you suffer your injury whether it be the UK, Europe or elsewhere around the world.

-I recommend you click criminal injuries overseas to see the answers I have provided to site visitors about criminal injuries overseas.
+We recommend you click criminal injury Q&A to see the answers to site visitors online questions concerning criminal injuries overseas.